base-org/web/apps/base-docs/tutorials/docs/2_ock-pay-tutorial.md

 export default OnchainProviders;
 ```

-Update your `Config.ts` file to look like this:
+Update your `Config.ts` file to correspond to the correct environment variables and hosted URL if you have one.
+In the example below, the hosted url is `https://based-jerseys.vercel.app`.

 ```typescript:Config.ts
 export const NEXT_PUBLIC_URL =